mit-orcd/orcd-docs-edit/docs/getting-started.md

 ### Terminal with SSH

 === "Engaging"
+    Engaging has four login nodes running Rocky 8:

+    - `orcd-login001`
+    - `orcd-login002`
+    - `orcd-login003`
+    - `orcd-login004`

-    Engaging has four login nodes running Rocky 8: `orcd-login001`, `orcd-login002`, `orcd-login003`, and `orcd-login004`.
-If you are using older Centos 7 nodes you can use one of the Centos 7 login nodes instead: `orcd-vlogin001`, `orcd-vlogin002`, `orcd-vlogin003`, and `orcd-vlogin004`.
+    If you are using older Centos 7 nodes you can use one of the Centos 7 login nodes instead:

+    - `orcd-vlogin001`
+    - `orcd-vlogin002`
+    - `orcd-vlogin003`
+    - `orcd-vlogin004`

     Replace `USERNAME` below with your Kerberos username and use the login node you would like to log in with, the example below is using `orcd-login001`.

     ```bash
     ssh USERNAME@orcd-login001.mit.edu